openmedlab/PathoDuet/README.md

 **Download Model**

-You can find our pretrained model weights [here](https://).
+If you just require a pretrain model for your own task, you can find our pretrained model weights [here](https://drive.google.com/drive/folders/1aQHGabQzopSy9oxstmM9cPeF7QziIUxM).
+We provide you two versions of models, a purely MoCo v3 pretrained model using our dataset (later referred to as p1), and a model pretrained with patch positioning (later referred to as p2).
+The model pretrained with multi-stain transferring will be released soon.

 **Prepare Dataset**

+If you want to go through the whole process, you need to first prepare the training dataset.
 The training dataset is cropped from TCGA, and should be arranged as
 ```bash
 TCGA
 ├── TCGA-ACC